-Students are expected to be regular and punctual in attendance at all classes in the course or subject in which they are enrolled.
-All applications for exemption from attendance at lectures or practical classes must be made in writing to the Registrar.
+Students are expected to be regular and punctual in attendance at all classes in the subjects in which they are enrolled.
+All applications for exemption from attendance at classes of any kind must be made in writing to the Registrar.

-In the case of illness or of absence for some other unavoidable cause students may be excused by the Registrar for non-attendance at classes for a period of not more than one month or, on the recommendation of the Dean of the appropriate Faculty, for a longer period.
+In the case of illness or of absence for some other unavoidable cause students may be excused by the Registrar for non-attendance at classes for a period of not more than one month or, on the recommendation of the Dean of the appropriate faculty, for a longer period.